Mohona19/superstore-profitability-dashboard/README.md

 ## What I Learned
 This project reinforced the importance of analyzing profitability at a more granular level rather than relying on top-line revenue.
 It also showed how pricing and discount strategies can have uneven effects across categories, making segmented decision-making more effective than a one-size-fits-all approach.
+This analysis highlights the importance of moving beyond aggregated metrics and evaluating profitability at the sub-category level to uncover hidden performance drivers.

 ## Next Steps
 - Add customer segment analysis